jakubjosef/gerrit-create-adminuser-plugin/readme.md

 curl -L -o target/gerrit.war https://gerrit-releases.storage.googleapis.com/gerrit-2.11.war
 ```

-- Generate a new gerrit site, cp our gerrit.config & the plugin generate to create a user
+- Generate a new gerrit site, copy our gerrit.config where the authentication type is defined to "DEVELOPMENT_BECOME_ACCOUNT" & the plugin generate to create a default admin user and import your ssh public key

 ```
 ./target/gerrit-site/bin/gerrit.sh stop